-Considering how YouTube is striking videos off the monetization list right left and centre, I’m fully inclined to believe that the company is run by a “skynet” level AI and a bunch of robots with “a very good animatronic” purchased from Boston Dynamics.
+Considering how YouTube is striking videos of the monetization list right left and centre, I’m fully inclined to believe that the company is run by a “Skynet” level AI and a bunch of robots with “a very good animatronic” purchased from Boston Dynamics.

 Google Call/SMS policies

 A couple of days ago Google emailed developers to stop using Call log /SMS access features or else!
 Apps that do not specifically use the permissions for the core functions of the app would no longer use permissions.